IPQSToken

 How to find websiteURL, apiServer, and websiteKey

-Use a residential or mobile proxy in production—datacenter IPs are scored harshly.
-The other task fields are taken from the browser session.
+Use a residential or mobile proxy in production.
+Datacenter IPs are scored harshly.
+The other task fields come from the browser session.

-https://login.aol.com or https://login.yahoo.com).DevTools → Network → Preserve log → filter by ipqs.
-Reload and interact with the form (e.g. email
+https://login.aol.com or https://login.yahoo.com).Open DevTools, go to Network, enable Preserve log, and filter by ipqs.
+Reload and interact with

 Find GET .../udid/udid.json and POST .../api/*/…/learn/fetch.
 The request origin (scheme + host) is your